169A.53 Administrative and judicial review of license revocation.

 Other types of discovery are available only upon order of the court.

 Subd.
-3. Judicial hearing; issues, order, appeal. (a) A judicial review hearing under this section must be before a district judge in any county in the judicial district where the alleged offense occurred.
+3. Hearing; issues; order; appeal. (a) A judicial review hearing under this section must be before a district judge in any county in the judicial district where the alleged offense occurred.
 The hearing is to the court and may be conducted at the same time and in the same manner as hearings upon pretrial motions in the criminal prosecution under section 169A.20 (driving while impaired), if any.
 The hearing must be recorded.
 The commissioner shall appear and be represented by the attorney general or through the prosecuting authority for the jurisdiction involved.
+The hearing must be held at the earliest practicable date, and in any event no later than 60 days following the filing of the petition for review.
 The judicial district administrator shall establish procedures to ensure efficient compliance with this subdivision.
 To accomplish this, the administrator may, whenever possible, consolidate and transfer review hearings among the locations within the judicial district where terms of district court are held.

 (b) The scope of the hearing is limited to the issues in clauses (1) to (10):